Fighting in ice hockey: Enforcers

 The role of "enforcer" on a hockey team is unofficial.
 Enforcers occasionally play regular shifts like other players, but their primary role is deterring opposing players from rough play.
 Coaches often send enforcers out when opposing enforcers are on the ice or any time when it is necessary to check excessively physical play by the opposing team.
 Enforcers, particularly those with questionable playing skills, can be colloquially referred to as goons (a term also occasionally used for a related position, the pest, who may not fight but will agitate an opponent with rough play and goad the opponent into a fight).

 Causes

 There are many reasons for fights during a hockey game.
-Some reasons are related to game play, such as retaliation, momentum-building, intimidation, deterrence, attempting to draw "reaction penalties", and protecting star players.
-There are also some personal reasons such as retribution for past incidents, bad blood between players, and simple job security for enforcers.
+Some reasons are related to gameplay, such as retaliation, momentum-building, intimidation, deterrence, attempting to draw "reaction penalties", and protecting star players.
+There are also some personal reasons, such as political tensions, retribution for past incidents, bad blood between players, and simple job security for enforcers.
 Fights often start in response to an opponent's rough play.
+A North American study of 1975–1983 (the period of peak fighting) found that players used fist-fights to either "stick up for oneself" and save face from attempts at intimidation, or to act in self-defence from actual or perceived dirty tricks.